msparks/quadpoint.org/test.md

 With a paragraph below it.

-And another paragraph below that.
+And another paragraph below
+that.
+[MultiMarkdown](http://fletcherpenney.net/multimarkdown/) has support for HTML5 &lt;figure&gt; tags when an image constitutes an entire paragraph.
+However, tranditional markdown does not support this.